amejiarosario/amejiarosario.github.io/source/_posts/2012-09-11-backbone-dot-js-for-absolute-beginners-getting-started.markdown

 ### Backbone's Templates

-Backbone has a utility/helper library called [underscore.js](http://underscorejs.org/?utm_source=adrianmejia.com) and you can use their template solution out of box.
-You can also use any other template solution that you want like [mustache](https://github.com/janl/mustache.js) or [handlebars](https://github.com/wycats/handlebars.js).
+Backbone has a utility/helper library called [underscore.js](http://underscorejs.org/?utm_source=adrianmejia.com), and you can use their template solution out of the box.
+You can also use any other template solution that you want, like [mustache](https://github.com/janl/mustache.js) or [handlebars](https://github.com/wycats/handlebars.js).
 Let's stick with _.js for simplicity's sake.

 _.js templates have the following syntax,

 `_.template(templateString, [data], [settings])`

-where in the `templateString` you use the place holder `<%= %>` and `<%- %>` to dynamically insert data.
-The later allows for HTML escape while the first one doesn't.
+In the `templateString`, you use the place holder `<%= %>` and `<%- %>` to dynamically insert data.
+The latter allows for HTML escape while the former doesn't.
 Moreover, you can use `<% %>` to run any javascript code.

 Let’s see it in action and rewrite our "Hello World" using a _.js template instead.